 Subaru Outback – Review, Specs, Pricing, Features, Videos and More

-The Subaru Outback is a bit of an anomaly in the automotive world.
-The lifted wagon is one of the few such offerings from a mainstream manufacturer.
+The Subaru Outback has been a bit of an anomaly in the automotive world.
+As a lifted wagon, it's one of the few such offerings from a mainstream manufacturer.
 Other brands have tried to duplicate Subaru’s formula with little success.
-The current Outback can be had with a pair of engines including a potent 260 hp turbocharge four-cylinder.
+This year though, the Outback undergoes a major overhaul. losing some of its wagon-like shape for a more SUV body.
+It can be had with a pair of engines including a potent 260 hp turbocharge four-cylinder.
+Although we are yet to test it, extra capability is available with the Outback Wilderness.
+It offers even greater ground clearance, more body protection, and an enhanced versions of Subaru’s X-Mode off-road system.

 Looking for Subaru Outback accessories?
 Click Here.

-Pros | Controlled and refined ride, nicely executed interior, standard AWD |
+Pros | Controlled and refined ride, useful interior, more cargo space, turbo engine option, standard AWD |

-Cons | More "inoffensive" than "exciting," Non-turbo is gutless, CVT-only |
+Cons | Non-turbo is gutless, CVT-only, new style strays from the formula |

 Bottom Line | The new Outback is a good reminder of how and why Subaru is on such a tear in North America.
-It's more car-like than anything else in the class, but still capable of tackling most trails. |
+Despite the more SUV-like look, we bet it remains one of the more car-like vehicles in the class to drive, yet still has great off-road capability. |

 Table of contents